riccardo01/documentations/OpenVpn/README.md

 The above rule is not permanently added.
 Therefore, each time the machine is rebooted you must redo this instruction.

-**Note** This [link](https://docs.openvpn.net/troubleshooting/troubleshooting-reaching-systems-over-the-vpn-tunnel/) is an interesting tutorial about how check routing problems.
+**Note** This [link](https://docs.openvpn.net/troubleshooting/troubleshooting-reaching-systems-over-the-vpn-tunnel/) is an interesting tutorial about how to check routing problems.

 Finally,  edit systctl.conf to enable packet forwarding.
 Open the file */etc/sysctl.conf* and add the following line: